top of page

 “Living your best life!” writes another.

-“Can’t wait to hear all about it when you get homeee”, writes another.
+“Can’t wait to hear all about it when you get homeee,” writes another.

 But then, rather suddenly, Girl feels like going home.
 As much as she loves Europe, she misses home.
 She misses her friends.
 She misses her bed.
-She misses her laptop (which she wanted to bring but just couldn’t find the space in her suitcase); and she misses enjoying the full selection of her wardrobe.
+She misses her laptop (which she wanted to bring but just couldn’t find the space in her suitcase), and she misses enjoying the full selection of her wardrobe.

 But it isn’t the last time.
-After a few weeks at home catching up with all of her friends and family, in which everyone has lots of questions about Europe but Girl strangely finds she doesn’t have the words to explain just how good it was, Girl continues to share photos of Europe, because life away from Europe is even more boring than she remembered.
+After a few weeks at home catching up with friends and family, in which everyone has lots of questions about Europe but Girl strangely finds she doesn’t have the words to explain just how good it was, Girl continues to share photos of Europe, because life away from Europe is even more boring than she remembered.

 Each week, Girl eagerly awaits the opportunity to share content on #throwbackthursday and #flashbackfriday.
 And when those two days don’t quite seem like enough, Girl tries to invent a new day for resharing holiday content.
 She experiments with #waybackwednesday and #sentimentalsunday, but neither really take off.
-Eventually, traction on Girl’s Europe posts starts to wither, so she too loses interest and stops posting about Europe altogether.
+Eventually, traction on Girl’s Europe posts starts to dwindle, so she, too, loses interest.

-“Hi”, Europe writes.
+“Hi,” Europe writes.
 “I noticed you haven’t been posting about us lately… How have you been?”

 Confused, Girl writes back, “Um, hi Europe.
 I didn’t know you had an account...
 I’m good, thanks.”
 Girl deliberately doesn’t add ‘How about you?’ to the end of her message, expecting this to end the rather strange interaction with a continent on a social media platform.
 But it doesn’t.